monk-io/monk-questdb/questdb-persistent-volume/README.md

 ```

-This will start the entire questdb/stack with a Nginx reverse proxy.
+This will start the entire questdb/stack.

 ## Cloud Deployment